Seo Yu-gu: Legacy and assessment

 Contrary to the prevailing trend of the learned in the 19th Century, Seo Yu-gu studied and collected books and materials of practical use like what to eat, what to use, where to live, how to enjoy hobbies in a daily rural living.
 He criticized his fellow gentlemen who were inclined to the conceptual or literary works and Confucian classics.
 He mocked that they liked to speak of conceptual meals of soup cooked with soil and cakes made of papers, Instead, he recommended a practical approach to becoming well and prosperous in rural life.

-Unfortunately so far, his works have not received the recognition of the value of his immense practical knowledge or of full publication.
-First of all, the whole series is too big to be easily copied and translated into plain Korean.
+Thus far, his works have not seen full publication.
+Firstly, the entire series is too big to be easily copied and translated into plain Korean.
 Secondly, there is a famous scholarly rival of the same time named Dasan Jeong Yak-yong, whose works have been widely translated into Korean and other languages.
-Increasingly, however, Seo Yu-gu's wisdom and encyclopedic knowledge has come to be understood by his fellow citizens as well as ardent followers.